Get Ready for your

 ON ARRIVAL

-Once parked, head through the carport and in to the studio.
-I’ll be in there pottering around getting ready for our workshop.
+Head through the carport and into the studio.
+I’ll be inside, getting everything ready for our day.

 Please take a moment to read through the information on this page.
 It contains important information about your upcoming workshop.